From cell wall expansion to cell wall digestion

 Cell-cell fusion is central for fertilization during sexual reproduction.
 It also underlies the formation of some tissues, such as muscles, during development.
-We study how yeast gametes fuse to produce the zygote during sexual reproduction.
+We study how yeast gametes fuse to produce the zygote during mating.

-We have show that fission yeast cells organize a specific actin structure – the actin fusion focus – to achieve this.
-The actin fusion focus is an aster-like organization of actin filaments nucleated by the formin Fus1, whose barbed ends are focused close to the plasma membrane and allow the focalized accumulation of type V myosins.
-One likely important cargo for the myosins are vesicles containing glucanases, enzymes that digest the cell wall and whose delivery is focalized at the actin fusion focus.
+Re-organization of the actin cytoskeleton is critical for local cell wall digestion.
+Fission yeast cells organize a specific actin structure – the actin fusion focus, an aster-like organization of actin filaments nucleated by the formin Fus1, which allows the focalized accumulation of type V myosins.
+One likely important cargo for the myosins are vesicles containing glucanases, enzymes that digest the cell wall.
 By contrast, cell wall synthases, which catalyze the formation of bonds between glucan polymers, are more broadly distributed at the cell-cell contact site.
 We propose that this geometric separation of cell wall hydrolases and synthases achieves the local cell wall digestion required for successful cell-cell fusion.

 The fusion focus is also a site of pheromone communication and local signaling.
 The positive feedback established during cell pairing is extended here: the fusion focus localizes the pheromone signaling pathway (pheromone transporter, receptors and MAPK cascade), which in turn promotes focus stabilization.
 Thus, local MAPK activity stabilizes the focus, concentrating pheromone release, leading to enhanced receptor-Ras-MAPK signaling, in the partner cell, which further stabilizes the focus, and so on.
 Negative signals ensure that this positive feedback does not engage before cell pairing, which would lead to cell lysis.